AceDataCloud/PixverseAPI/docs/pixverse_video_generation_api_integration_guide.md

 }
 ```

-At this point, we have obtained the content of a video, including video ID, video link, video resolution, video duration, and other details.
+At this point, we have obtained the content of a video, including video ID, video link, video clarity, video duration, and other content.

-The field descriptions are as follows:
+Field descriptions are as follows:

 - success: Indicates whether the generation was successful; if successful, it is `true`, otherwise it is `false`.
 - task_id: The ID of this generation task.
 - trace_id: The tracking ID of this generation task.
 - data: A list containing detailed information about the generated video.
-  - id: The unique ID of the generated video, which can be used for further generation.
+  - id: The unique ID of the generated video, which can be used for subsequent extensions.
   - first_frame: The link to the first frame image of the video.
   - last_frame: The link to the last frame image of the video.
-  - video_width: The width of the resulting video.
+  - video_width: The width of the video result.
-  - video_height: The height of the resulting video.
+  - video_height: The height of the video result.
   - prompt: The prompt for this video generation task.
   - model: The model used for this video generation task.
-  - video_url: The link to the video generated in this task.
+  - video_url: The video link for this generation task.
-  - template_id: The ID of the template effect used in the video.
+  - template_id: The ID of the template effects used in the video.
-  - template_name: The name of the template effect used in the video.
+  - template_name: The name of the template effects used in the video.
   - asset_id: The ID of the character used in the video.
   - asset_name: The name of the character used in the video.
   - style: The style of this video generation task.
-  - aspect_ratio: The size ratio of this video.
+  - aspect_ratio: The size of this video.
   - extended: Indicates whether this video is an extended generation; 0 means it is not an extended generation, otherwise it is an extended generation.

 ## Custom First and Last Frame Video Generation